Theft, Robbery, Burglary And Other Property-Related Charges

 - Arson: A person knowingly or purposely, by means of fire or explosives, damages or destroys an occupied structure that is the property of another without consent, or places another person in danger of death or bodily injury.

-At Reep, Bell, Laird & Jasper, P.C., our criminal defense attorneys have extensive experience protecting the rights and livelihoods of people throughout Montana.
+At Reep, Bell & Jasper, PC, our criminal defense attorneys have extensive experience protecting the rights and livelihoods of people throughout Montana.
 We will work to minimize the charges against you.
 To get started, call 406-541-4100.